lostdemeter/truthspace_lcm/README.md

 # TruthSpace LCM

 **Holographic Concept Language Model** - A conversational AI using holographic concept resolution.
-No training, no neural networks - just geometry.
+Gradient-free learning, no neural networks - just geometry.

 ## Philosophy

 > *"All semantic operations are geometric operations in concept space."*
+> *"Error = Construction Blueprint"*

 This system demonstrates that **pure geometry can replace trained neural networks** for language understanding.
 Knowledge is stored as **concept frames** - language-agnostic semantic representations that can be queried across languages.